bleachbit/docs/_posts/2018-03-14-troubleshooting.md

 ### When installed on Windows 10

 When BleachBit is installed on Windows 10, use these steps to show logging information in the console.
 This sets the logging level to the normal level for normal releases, and it sets it to verbose level for beta releases.

-1. Click in the Windows search box
+1. Click in the Windows search box.
-2. Type `debug` to search for it
+2. Type `debug` to search for it.
-2. Click on **BleachBit Debugging Terminal**
+3. Click **BleachBit Debugging Terminal**.

 ![Screenshot showing how to launch the debugging terminal](/images/debug-windows10.png)

-To make logging more verbose for normal releases or to write the log to a file, instead follow these steps.
+To make logging more verbose for normal releases or to write the log to a file, follow these steps instead:

-1. Hold down the **Windows** key while pressing the **R** button.
+1. Hold down the `Windows` key while pressing `R`.
 This brings up the Run dialog.
 2. Type or paste the command `"%ProgramFiles(x86)%\BleachBit\bleachbit_console.exe" --gui --debug-log=%USERPROFILE%\desktop\bleachbit.log`
-3. Click **Run**
+3. Click **Run**.

 ![Screenshot of the Windows run dialog](/images/run-dialog-windows10.png)

 Please note that in the screenshot above, the whole command cannot be seen because it is wider than the field.

 The log will appear on the desktop, and you will also see it live in the console window.

 ### On Linux

-On Linux systems use these steps to show verbose logging information:
+On Linux systems, use these steps to show verbose logging information:

-1. Open a terminal such as GNOME Terminal
+1. Open a terminal such as GNOME Terminal.
-2. Type or paste the command `bleachbit --gui --debug-log=/home/username/bleachbit.log` (while replacing *username* with your system username)
+2. Type or paste the command
+   `bleachbit --gui --debug-log=/home/username/bleachbit.log`
+   (replace *username* with your system username).

 The log will appear in your home directory.